AlexBAV/AsyncCppRpc/README.md

 ### Client-side Connection Operation

-Call an RPC method directly on a client-side connection.
+Call an RPC method directly on a client-side connection object.

 Methods that return `void` return immediately.
 Parameter serialization has already been completed by the time method returns and it is safe to destruct any referenced parameters.
 However, it is not recommended to stop or disconnect a connection immediately after calling a `void` method, because the library might need some time to complete the transfer operation (it depends on the transport implementation).